In August 2021, Google rolled out an update to change the way that some title tags are generated within the search engine results pages.

 Whether you think that’s good or bad, the best way to avoid Google controlling your web page titles altogether is to get them right the first time.

-Whether you refer to them as web page titles, title tags or now known as title links, these are the clickable blue links you’ll see on a search engine results page.
+Whether you refer to them as web page titles, title tags, or title links, these generate the clickable blue links you’ll see on a search engine results page.

 Why Should You Have Good Webpage Title Tags?